nayzawaungnza/SOCKET/README.md

 # Web Socket Chat App

-This project for chatting on express sever ith web socket.io.
+This project for chatting on express sever with web socket.io.